dennys-bd/goals/README.md

 # Goals
-Goals is a Golang/GraphQL Web Framework
+Goals is a Golang/GraphQL Boilerplate Generator
+Maybe more =)